-Before introducing the work of Edward S. Casey, I would like to point out the reason why I’ve just said that The Fate of Place represented my raison d’être in the critical debate on space and place: it was only after reading that book that I began to realize that concepts of space and place have a range of meanings and implications in understanding the world around us that surpasses by far the common, undisputed traditional understanding that we have of those terms.
-In the end, I understood that when we speak or read about (the concepts of) space and place, independently of the context, they are utilized in the guise of unclarified notions;[2] they are considered as ‘given data’ (something that we have learnt through common use and speech, at school) without almost no interest in elucidating or inquiring into the origins of those data.
-The shared understanding of space as a generic extent – a wider extent with respect to place – and their common use to define the general (space) or the specific (place) located character of objects and bodies are too vague notions that miss the core meaning of those fascinating and complex concepts; moreover, now, their traditional meanings can be considered scientifically out-dated.
-Only after I became interested in the history of place and space so beautifully narrated by Casey, I began to acquire an overall vision of the meaning of the two concepts that surpassed the ‘more technical’ understanding that I had developed as an architect, as well as the traditional sense understood by the laymen.
-In the end, such ‘new understanding’ allowed me to consider under a new light all of the traditional knowledge on space and place that I had accumulated with different readings during nearly two decades of apprenticeship as a student of architecture and as an architect, soon after my graduation.
-And, most of all, it was because of the comparison between Casey’s text and my previous reading of Jammer’s Concepts of Space that I also began to realize the reasons why there is so much confusion, or so little concordance, around the concepts of space and place, independently of the fact that the same terms may be used by an architect, a psychologist, a social scientist, a historian, a philosopher, or a physicist.
-As an example of the variability of interpretations, I take the missed correspondence between the interpretations of Jammer and Casey with respect to Aristotle’s fundamental theory of ‘topos’: if the physicist labels that fundamental theory for the history of Western Thought as a theory of space, and the philosopher labels the same theory as a theory of place, how can the philosopher, the physicist, and everybody after them, understand each other?
-Unless we believe that space and place are almost synonymous and can be used interchangeably differing only by a factor of scale, or by an abstract and loosely defined generic-versus-specific principle – which is a hypothesis that I frequently came across, but which I resolutely reject since there are ontological and epistemological differences that clearly distinguish the two terms – only misunderstandings and confusion can be generated.
-And given the obvious influence that philosophy and physics have on other disciplines with respect to the way we interpret those concepts, only a vicious circle of misunderstandings can be generated.
-Are we – philosophers, historians, physicists, mathematicians, architects, psychologists, ecologists, social scientists, politicians, or laymen – speaking about the same entity when we speak about space and place?
-Or, are there subtle but important differences that need to be uncovered and that, if left unsaid, may cause big misunderstandings?
-Thanks to Casey, and the confrontation with Jammer’s book, I also intuited the danger of possible anachronistic attributions of meanings to the concepts of space and place, or, to put it bluntly, I understood that, for instance, we cannot say our current concepts of space and place unequivocally correspond to Vitruvius’s or to Lucretius’s spatium or locus, and much less to Plato’s chōra, or Aristotle’s topos – the Latin and Greek terms that we usually translate for space and place.
+Before introducing Edward S. Casey’s work, I want to explain why I consider The Fate of Place to be my raison d’être in the critical debate on space and place: reading that book helped me realize that concepts of space and place have a broader range of meanings and implications for understanding the world around us than the traditional understanding we commonly accept.
+Ultimately, I realized that when we discuss or read about space and place, regardless of the context, we often use these concepts in the guise of unclarified notions;[2] we tend to view them as established facts, learned through common speech and education, without much interest in exploring their origins.
+The common understanding of space as a generic extent – a broader extent with respect to place – and their common use to define the general (space) or the specific (place) located character of objects and bodies are too vague notions that miss the core meaning of these fascinating and complex concepts.
+Moreover, their traditional meanings can be now considered scientifically outdated.
+It wasn’t until I became interested in the history of place and space, as beautifully narrated by Casey, that I gained a comprehensive understanding of the two concepts, surpassing both my technical understanding as an architect and the traditional sense understood by non-experts.
+Ultimately, my new understanding enabled me to re-examine the traditional knowledge on space and place I had accumulated over nearly two decades as a student of architecture and an architect.
+The comparison between Casey’s text and my previous reading of Jammer’s Concepts of Space led me to realize why there is so much confusion around the concepts of space and place, despite the same terms being used by architects, psychologists, social scientists, historians, philosophers, and physicists.
+For instance, the differing interpretations of Jammer and Casey regarding Aristotle’s fundamental theory of ‘topos‘ illustrate this variability: while the physicist views it as a theory of space, the philosopher sees it as a theory of place.
+This raises the question of how they can understand each other, unless we assume that space and place are almost synonymous and can be used interchangeably, differing only by a factor of scale or an abstract principle such as generic vs specific – ideas that I reject due to the ontological and epistemological differences between the two terms.
+Given the influence of philosophy and physics on other disciplines, this misunderstanding can generate a vicious circle of confusion.
+Are we – philosophers, historians, physicists, mathematicians, architects, psychologists, ecologists, social scientists, politicians, or laymen – referring to the same entity when we speak about space and place?
+Or are there subtle but important differences that need to be uncovered to avoid significant misunderstandings?
+Thanks to Casey and my confrontation with Jammer’s book, I also realized the danger of anachronistically attributing meanings to the concepts of space and place, understanding that our current concepts do not unequivocally correspond to those of Vitruvius and Lucretius’s spatium or locus, and much less to Plato’s chōra, or Aristotle’s topos – the Latin and Greek terms we usually translate as space and place.

-The Fate of Place not only opened my eyes to the origins of those concepts but it also drew my attention to the almost inextricable relation that exists between the two concepts.
-I believe the alternate historical fate of place and space narrated by Casey (in the end, the fate of the concept which Casey puts his focus on – place – resulted in being bound to the fate of the other concept – space – as in a system of communicating vessels) can be read as the sign of the differences and the reciprocity of meanings that I believe are intrinsic to those concepts with respect to their capacity of conveying the vision of an epoch (Weltanschauung); as a matter of fact, each term was able to convey a different cosmological vision, one almost opposite to the other (on the one side, Aristotelian cosmology – pivoting around the concept of place, and describing a finite and relational cosmos; on the other side, Newtonian cosmology, built on the concept of space to describe the universe as an infinite and absolute continuum, where bodies are located and through which they move).
-I believe the differences and the reciprocity between the two concepts should be ascertained at ontological and epistemological levels before we can assign them other specific meanings, that is, before physical, mathematical, geographical, social, political, architectural, or before other symbolic meanings can be attributed to them.
-This is a critical passage: if we underestimate the real nature of the relation between space and place, and the modalities through which that relation can be elucidated, I believe we will never find a way out of the maze of interpretations concerning placial and spatial concepts over the past two millennia.
-Reading Casey’s The Fate of Place is a necessary step for all those who deal with concepts of space and space critically, and want to find a possible way out of the riddle of interpretations.
-I’m not saying that you will finish the book with the awareness of a solution to the question of place and space: I’m saying that after finishing the book you understand better what is the real problem concerning the nature of that question.
+The Fate of Place not only revealed the origins of these concepts to me but also highlighted the intricate relationship between them.
+I believe the alternate historical fate of place and space narrated by Casey (in the end, the fate of the concept which Casey puts his focus on – place – resulted in being bound to the fate of the other concept – space – as in a system of communicating vessels) can be seen as a sign of the differences and the reciprocity of meanings inherent in these concepts, which convey distinct visions of an epoch (Weltanschauung).
+In fact, each term conveyed a different cosmological vision, almost opposite to the other (on the one side, Aristotelian cosmology centered on place, described a finite and relational cosmos, whereas, on the other side, Newtonian cosmology, built on space, portrayed the universe as an infinite and absolute continuum where bodies are located and move).
+I believe that before assigning specific meanings to the two concepts, such as physical, mathematical, geographical, social, political, or architectural meanings, we should first determine their differences and reciprocity at the ontological and epistemological levels.
+This passage is critical: if we fail to understand the true nature of the relationship between space and place, and the ways in which it can be clarified, I believe we will remain lost in the maze of interpretations surrounding placial and spatial concepts that have persisted for the past two millennia.
+Reading Casey’s The Fate of Place is a necessary step for anyone who critically engages with concepts of space and place and seeks to escape the puzzle of interpretations or their use as unclarified notions.
+I’m not saying that you will finish the book with the awareness of a solution to the question of place and space: I’m saying that after finishing the book, you understand better what the real problem is concerning the nature of that question.
 If we know what the real nature of a question is, I believe we have more chances to find a proper solution to a question (a proper solution, not the only solution).
 There is a lot at stake behind questions of place and space: that’s what I ultimately understood by reading this book.

-‘How could we fail to recognize this primal fact?’ is the author’s introducing question.
+‘How could we fail to recognize this primal fact?’ is the author’s introductory question.
 How could we fail to recognize that ‘to be at all – to exist in any way – is to be somewhere, and to be somewhere is to be in some kind of place?’[5]
-However, the title of the book does not have to deceive the reader: the concept of space always lurks in the background, or we find it in the foreground when the concept of place seems to ‘sink’ after certain intellectual vicissitudes; so that, the success of the one concept – space – has determined the (transitory) failure, or the reduction of the other (in the case of place, a true physical downsizing, not just ideological).
-For me, the use of the term ‘fate’ in the title suggests a view into a better future for the concept of place, a sort of redemption for the concept of place after centuries of neglect: a future which is not totally written yet, but whose direction has already been suggested by great thinkers like Kant, Whitehead, Husserl, Heidegger and Merleau-Ponty, among others.
+However, the book’s title does not have to mislead the reader: the concept of space is always present, either in the background or in the foreground when the concept of place appears to lose significance after certain intellectual developments; thus, the success of the concept of space has led to the temporary decline or reduction of the other (in the case of place, a physical downsizing, not just an ideological one).
+To me, the use of the term ‘fate’ in the title implies a promising future for the concept of place, a kind of redemption after centuries of neglect: a future that is not yet fully defined but has already been hinted at by great thinkers like Kant, Whitehead, Husserl, Heidegger, and Merleau-Ponty, among others.
 I side with Casey in reading this history, and, most of all, I side with him in the common desire to write a different future for the concept of place.

 1. The Fate of Place: A Philosophical History.
 Summary